 The motion uncertainty of the robot is not considered in the above discussion.
-However, given that the uncertainty is represented by a probabilistic distribution, it can be easily incorporated by further calculating the expectation over the possible range of robot uncertainty.
+However, if the uncertainty is represented by a probabilistic distribution, it can easily be incorporated by further calculating the expectation over the possible range of robot uncertainty.